 In the US education system, your children must, by law, go to school for a certain number of years between certain ages.
-The ages and number of years for public school in the USA varies from state to state.
+The ages and number of years for a public school in the USA vary from state to state.
 You can find out the ages and number of years in your state.

-The education system in US public schools
+The US education levels in public schools

 Early childhood education